 Ethical Responsibilities of Editors

-Editor(s) of the Journal of Happiness and Health (JOHAH) should hold the ethical responsibilities based on the guides of the Committee on Publication Ethics (COPE).
+Editor(s) of the Journal of Happiness and Health (JOHAH) should hold ethical responsibilities based on the guides of the Committee on Publication Ethics (COPE).

 General duties and responsibilities